-Employees who have been on leaves of absence for medical reasons shall be required by the Personnel Director to submit a statement from their attending physician indicating the ability of the employee to resume normal duties and shall include any specific limitations the employee may have in performing the duties.
+Employees who have been on leaves of absence for medical reasons shall be required by the Personnel-Human Resources Director, or designee to submit a statement from their attending physician indicating the ability of the employee to resume normal duties and shall include any specific limitations the employee may have in performing the duties.
 If the statement modifies the working ability, it shall indicate a time when the employee may resume his full duties.

-RULE XIII REPORTS AND RECORDS
+RULE XIII - REPORTS AND RECORDS

-MASTER EMPLOYMENT RECORDS
+1. MASTER EMPLOYMENT RECORDS

-The Personnel Director shall maintain, or cause to be maintained, a record for each employee in the service of the County, showing the name, title or position held, the department to which assigned, salary received, changes in employment status and such other information as may be considered pertinent, and this information shall be available to the individual employee.
+The Personnel-Human Resources Director, or designee shall maintain, or cause to be maintained, a record for each employee in the service of the County, showing the name, title or position held, the department to which assigned, salary received, changes in employment status and such other information as may be considered pertinent, and this information shall be available to the individual employee.